gkjolin/Unity-Roguelike/README.md

 4. Subscribed entity checks if the current time exceeds the time for its next action.
 5. If so, entity acts, and increments its personal "time to next action" variable appropriately.
 Otherwise idles.

 The purpose is to easily accommodate a rich notion of speed: fast monsters may move or attack several times each time a player moves, while slower ones may allow the player several actions before acting.
 It also allows different actions to take different amounts of time.
-Moving is faster than attacking, and certain abilities may take longer than others.
+Moving is (normally) faster than attacking, and certain abilities may take longer than others.

+It's also worth noting that this system would make it easy to switch to a real-time implementation, simply by having the game time automatically increment in an Update method instead of requiring the player to move.
+This is how Diablo 1 was switched to real-time after being designed as a turn-based game.

 Implementation notes:

 GameTime is an instance class, but provides public static readonly access to the current time.
 This means any class can check the current time at any time, but only a class with a reference to the instance can change the time, and only the player has such a reference.

 Entities don't subscribe directly to GameTime's event.
 Instead, they implement the GameBehaviour class and override an appropriate method.
+GameBehaviour handles subscribing/unsubscribing, so that logic exists in only one place.

 ### Tiles

 The map consists of individual tiles stitched together.
 The obvious approach is to have a GameObject for every tile.
 This has a lot of advantages, but is a heavyweight approach since gameobjects carry a lot of overhead.
 Instead, I opted to create a simple mesh which has the tiles "painted" onto it as a texture.
 This is highly performant, but makes it much harder to manipulate individual tiles, creating some challenges (see FOV in particular).

-Note: Unity will soon release its TileMap feature, which may be a far superior way to handle tiles in a roguelike.

 ### Field of View (FOV)